D3rptime/odin-recipes/README.md

 First project with hmtl
-reviewed creating a repository and copying the ssh into terminal to link the terminal and git
+reviewed creating a repository and copying the ssh into terminal to link the terminal and git need to go through the git basics lesson a few more times...